13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Trip.com

-12. Shop and Dine in Suqian City Center
+12. Suqian City Center for Food and Shopping

-• Suqian’s Eight Great Bowls – Traditional feast including braised pork, stewed chicken, and local delicacies
+• Suqian’s Eight Great Bowls – a traditional feast of braised pork, stewed chicken, and other local dishes

-• Huanggou Pig’s Head – Tender, flavorful local specialty
+• Huanggou pig’s head – a local specialty

-• Crystal hawthorn pastry – Sweet local dessert
+• Crystal hawthorn pastry – a local dessert

 • Hands-on agricultural workshops